Project Risk Management Plan and Process

 There may be bigger risks and smaller risks all of which cannot be categorized with equal priority.
 These risks have to be arranged according to priority by evaluating which will cause more damage to the project.
 Whichever is more harmful should be first dealt with following those which cause lesser threats to the project.
 When you have large lists of risks, you may not focus on the main objective of the project and only focus on what will go wrong with the project.
 Classifying the risks as high, medium, and low would help you to understand which risks you should concentrate on preventing so that you have fewer things to deal with on your plate.

 By having a range of risks, you can plan on how you will take care of it one by one without feeling daunted.
 Address the ones which require your immediate attention, and those which can cause a halt to your project.
 You can also spend a lot of time solving the risks based on how important you feel the risk is and how greatly it would cause your project to fail.
-If you have small risks, which would not affect the progress of the project, it is always recommended to spend less time on them and focus on making the project better.
+If you have small risks, that would not affect the progress of the project, it is always recommended to spend less time on them and focus on making the project better.

 4. Have a person to oversee the risks